Drinking Was Hard On My Marriage. So Was Recovery.

 But we survived.

 A lot of relationships don’t.
 Addiction is the third most-cited reason for divorce in the United States.
 Had I not gotten sober, we likely would’ve gone that way as well.
+He would’ve been well within his right to leave me.

 Even though he drank with me, my husband wasn’t (and isn’t) an alcoholic.
-He didn’t need to drink, like I did.
+He didn’t need to drink like I did.
 It’s just something we did.

 My husband watched as I cycled through anxiety, depression, and hopelessness.